binupillai/Machine-Learning-Project/README.md

 # Machine Learning Project
-Please down load the data files following site to run the R script.
+Please down load the data files from following site to run the R script.
 In the script, I am assuming that the data files are in the same working directory.

 Testing Data Set URL :-> http://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv